harinishritp1/augmented_sapiens/README.md

 ## Project Description:
 An Augmented Reality maintenance system where users can raise service requests by tagging objects (using virtual markers) and clicking it's picture for admin team to analyze and fix.

-## Getting Started:
-We are using Unity for developing the frontend and a flask based application for developing the backend.
-RabbitMQ will be used as the messaging service connecting various api's while PostgreSQL database will be used to store the maintenance requests.

 ## Developers:
 Rajshekar G S - rajshekar.gudasubhash@colorado.edu